TVR Tuscan Speed Six: History

+Facelift

 The Tuscan Speed Six underwent a facelift in 2005 and was now called the Tuscan 2.
-Exterior changes featured a redesigned front grille and headlamps along with more conventional taillamps.
-Mechanical changes involved revised spring rates, improved steering response and different suspension geometry to make the car easier to drive on public roads.
+Exterior changes included a redesigned front grille and headlamps along with more conventional taillamps.
+Mechanical changes included revised spring rates, improved steering response and different suspension geometry to make the car easier to drive on public roads.
 The base models were detuned to 350 hp and 393 Nm while still retaining the basic weight figure of 1100 kg.
 The interior was also refreshed and featured a more conventional and ergonomic layout.
 Production lasted until the closure of TVR in 2006.

 Specifications

 Engine

 Five different inline-six engine options were offered to customers.
 Four of these were variants of the naturally aspirated 4.0 L Speed Six fuel fed by multipoint fuel injection making different amounts of power and torque, depending on the trim level selected.
-The last was a 3.6 L Speed Six which produced the same amount of power as the lowest-level 4.0 L engine, although slightly less torque.
+The other was a 3.6 L shortened stroke version of the Speed Six engine which produced the same amount of power as the lowest-level 4.0 L engine, although slightly less torque.